Investing in local organizations that change lives

 Wesley Community Center

-The Wesley Community Center provides food, childcare, clothing, and other assistance to the less fortunate.
+Wesley Community Center provides food, childcare and developmental programming, housing, and other assistance to the less fortunate.

 West Side Helping Hand